HL7/ebm/input/pagecontent/index.md

 A ComparativeEvidenceReportExpanded Profile was added to use ComparativeEvidenceReport as a base and add sections for 'Screened Group', 'Excluded Group', 'Baseline Measures', 'Participant Flow Measures', 'Baseline Characteristics', and 'Participant Flow'.

 The Recommendation Profile was simplified to remove the Summary and Recommendation Specification sections.

+The SummaryOfNetEffect Profile was modified to include the section slices for each outcome in a SummaryOfFindings section slice, similar to the SummaryOfFindings Profile.

 For Profiles of Evidence: